Frequently Asked Questions

 Yes, the disposable VW-Wheel impeller is integral to our bag design as it drives the motion of the fluid inside the vessel/bag.
 The vertically-oriented wheel rotates freely about a shaft that is anchored to the vessel/bag.
 All parts that come in contact with the product are made out of USP Class VI materials and disposable.

-A gas mixture, comprised of varying composition of air, carbon dioxide, and nitrogen (if applicable), is either sparged into the system through an orifice at the bottom of the vessel/bag (in AirDrive systems) or in the headspace of the vessel/bag as overlay (in MagDrive systems).
+A gas mixture, comprised of varying composition of air, carbon dioxide, and nitrogen (if applicable), is added through the headspace of the vessel/bag as overlay.
 The exact composition will be dictated either by the user or by the automatic pH and dissolved oxygen (DO) controls.
 Pure oxygen is supplemented into the vessel/bag as needed to maintain high viable cell densities during the late stage of a production cell culture process.

-All VW systems larger than PBS MINI will come equipped with pH and DO control capabilities, with redundancies in measurements for PBS 80 and PBS 500.
+All VW systems larger than PBS MINI will come equipped with pH and DO control capabilities, with redundancies in measurements for PBS 80.
 There is an option to use reusable sensors or single-use sensors depending on customer's request.
 PBS MINI will not have active pH and DO control on the system, so it must rely on controls provided by the carbon dioxide incubator in which it will be housed.

 19. How is the temperature of the culture controlled?